-Did you know that two in five Singaporeans is a flexitarian?
+Did you know that two in five Singaporeans are flexitarians?

-Simply put, flexitarians are people who believe in eating primarily plant-based foods, while keeping their consumption of animal products to a minimum.
-For many flexitarians, this could mean having meat only one meal a day, or limiting themselves to meat dishes only on weekends (or possibly even to one day a week).
+Flexitarians are people who believe in eating primarily plant-based foods, while keeping their consumption of animal products to a minimum.
+Following a flexitarian diet could mean having meat only one meal a day, or limiting to meat dishes only on weekends (or possibly even to one day a week).

 Many flexitarians are former omnivores who shifted towards plant-based diets due to concerns about health, animal welfare, and the environment.